- 1. Junk Food

 3. Singular Goals

-“80% of wealthy are focused on accomplishing some single goal.
+“80% of the wealthy are focused on accomplishing some single goal.
 Only 12% of the poor do this.”

 Wealthy people have a goal.
-And not just a vague goal but a clearly defined goal and a plan to achieve it.
-It’s great that you want to quit your job and start your own business, but if you have no plan of action to make that happen, it’s not really a goal.
+And not just a vague goal but a clearly defined purpose and a plan to achieve it.
+It’s great that you want to quit your job and start your own business, but if you have no plan of action to make that happen, it’s not a goal.
 It’s just a daydream.

 5. Audio Books